|Office of Community

 U.S. Department of Justice

-The Fiscal Year (FY) 2014 Coordinated Tribal Assistance Solicitation (CTAS) is now closed.
-The Office of Community Oriented Policing Services (COPS) is offering funding through Purpose Area #1: Tribal Resources Grant Program (TRGP) Hiring and Equipment/Training.
+Under CTAS, the Office of Community Oriented Policing Services (COPS) offered funding through Purpose Area #1: Tribal Resources Grant Program (TRGP) Hiring and Equipment/Training.
 Purpose Area #1 is designed to expand the implementation of community policing and meet the most serious needs of law enforcement in Tribal Nations through a broadened comprehensive program.
 The funding can be used to hire or re-hire career law enforcement officers and Village Public Safety Officers as well as procure basic equipment and training to assist in the initiation or enhancement of Tribal community policing efforts.

-|Indirect Cost Rate Fact Sheet|
+|Indirect Cost Fact Sheet|

-|Tribal Justice and Safety Website|
+|Tribal Justice & Safety Website Link|